Carthage: Contemporary sources

 In the end, however, most Punic writings that survived the destruction of Carthage "did not escape the immense wreckage in which so many of Antiquity's literary works perished."
 Accordingly, the long and continuous interactions between Punic citizens of Carthage and the Berber communities that surrounded the city have no local historian.
 Their political arrangements and periodic crises, their economic and work life, the cultural ties and social relations established and nourished (infrequently as kin), are not known to us directly from ancient Punic authors in written accounts.
 Neither side has left us their stories about life in Punic-era Carthage.

 Regarding Phoenician writings, few remain and these seldom refer to Carthage.
-The more ancient and most informative are cuneiform tablets, ca. 1600–1185, from ancient Ugarit, located to the north of Phoenicia on the Syrian coast; it was a Canaanite city politically affiliated with the Hittites.
+The more ancient and most informative are cuneiform tablets, c.
+1600–1185, from ancient Ugarit, located to the north of Phoenicia on the Syrian coast; it was a Canaanite city politically affiliated with the Hittites.
 The clay tablets tell of myths, epics, rituals, medical and administrative matters, and also correspondence.
 The highly valued works of Sanchuniathon, an ancient priest of Beirut, who reportedly wrote on Phoenician religion and the origins of civilization, are themselves completely lost, but some little content endures twice removed.
 Sanchuniathon was said to have lived in the 11th century, which is considered doubtful.
 Much later a Phoenician History by Philo of Byblos (64–141) reportedly existed, written in Greek, but only fragments of this work survive.
 An explanation proffered for why so few Phoenician works endured: early on (11th century) archives and records began to be kept on papyrus, which does not long survive in a moist coastal climate.
 Also, both Phoenicians and Carthaginians were well known for their secrecy.